chromaui/learnstorybook.com/content/react/en/addons.md

 ## Using Knobs To Find Edge-Cases

 Additionally, with easy access to editing passed data to a component, QA Engineers or preventative UI Engineers can now push a component to the limit!
-As an example, what happens to `Task` if our list item has _MASSIVE_ string?
-[Oh no!](/addon-knobs-demo-edge-case.png) 😥 (NOTE: The far right content is cut-off).
+As an example, what happens to `Task` if our list item has a _MASSIVE_ string?
+[Oh no!
+The far right content is cut-off!](/addon-knobs-demo-edge-case.png) 😥

 Thanks to quickly being able to try different inputs to a component we can find and fix such problems with relative ease!
 Let's fix the issue with overflowing by adding a style to `Task.js`: